 Union City, California

-Let’s dive deeper into what’s in Union City water.
+Let’s look closer at what’s in Union City water.

 - Bromate – Potential effect: Cancer

 - Haloacetic acids – Potential effect: Cancer

 - Hexavalent Chromium – Potential effect: Cancer

 These are four of the 20 contaminants analyzed by the Environmental Working Group (ewg.org).